 Poppy entered the living room, as composed as a wet cat could, and sat at Daisy’s bare feet.
-It took a while for her to notice, but Poppy continued to stare ‘till she did.
+It took a while for Daisy to notice, but Poppy continued to stare ‘till she did.

 Daisy looked over the top of her book and adjusted her glasses.
 What she saw was Poppy’s narrowed eyes peering through sticky multi colored fur.